Consultant, Design & Special FX Tattoo

 Experience: Tattooing since 1993 - Special FX for 10 years

-If you’re looking for an authentic tattoo artist to apply convincing and realistic temporary or special effects tattoos for commercial film shoots or photo sessions then look no further.
+If you’re looking for an authentic tattoo artist to apply convincing and realistic temporary or special effects tattoos for commercial film shoots/photo sessions or a professional tattoo consultant for such projects the look no further.
 Kian ‘Horisumi’ Forreal has years of experience working with temporary tattoo application for all kinds of media be it a small tattoo for a TV commercial, a sleeve for a music clip or a full japanese backpiece for a restaurant decor photo-shoot.
 Kian brings over two and a half decades of real world tattoo experience to the table and not only paints on realistic tattoos that can convince anyone of their legitimacy but he can also provide consultation on the process, composition and artwork to make it as real to life as possible for any situation.
 Kian has done work for Sake Restaurants in both Sydney and Melbourne, HCF Insurance TV ads and Tiger Beer global campaign just to name a few.

 All the imagery below is original artwork drawn and prepared by Kian Forreal and applied using his painting technique.